form-o-fill/form-o-fill-chrome-extension/README.md

 - Perhaps ... a pull request to fix that bug :)

 # CONTRIBUTING

+You want to contribute to Form-O-Fill?
+That is awesome!
+Here are a few "rules" we like to adhere to:

+- fork the repo and create a branch named after the thing you are fixing / implementing (```git checkout -b implement-a-flux-capacitator```)
+- We use eslint to check our code.
+Please install it with [npm install -g esilint](http://eslint.org).
+- Implement and check your code with eslint (``èslint src```)
+- Everything works and eslint is happy?
+- Commit push and PULL REQUEST away.
+- Thank you!

 # LICENSE

 ## The MIT License (MIT)